Name one state that borders Canada.

 What is interesting here is that there is no border with Wisconsin.
 Wisconsin has two areas that border the Great Lakes.
 The eastern stretch parallel to Michigan, on Lake Michigan, is home to Milwaukee and Green Bay.
 Then there is the small section to the north that meets an area of Lake Superior.
 However, the border here is with Michigan and Minnesota, with the Canadian border further north.

 Minnesota is the next state that has a border with Canada.
 This is a long way from the larger cities and the metropolitan area of Minneapolis.
 The border lies between Superior National Forest and Wabakimi Provincial Park.

-The border between Minnesota and Canada continues to be a major highway leading up into Winnipeg.
+The border between Minnesota and Canada continues to be a major highway leading up to Winnipeg.
 This lies on the border of North Dakota.
 From there, the boundary continues through more rural and sparsely populated land.

 It is a similar story in Montana.
 Here, the border passes through the Fort Peck and Blackfeet Indian Reservations and into the Kootenai National Forest.
 This brings the geography in line with the city of Calgary, a short distance north of the border.

 This next section is easy to miss, and you might assume it goes to Montana and then Washington.
 But, the odd shape of Idaho means that there is a small section of the Kootenai National Forest and a bit of Canadian border within this country.